-The Company holds two supply guarantees with a combined AAC of 0.63 million cubic metres.
+The Company holds two supply guarantees with a combined AAC of 0.6 million cubic metres.
 The primary species harvested are spruce, pine and balsam fir.
+As of January 10, 2025, the Company no longer has any supply guarantees in Quebec.